 If any of these describe you, I need you to know two things.

-The only one who can take the first step in breaking free is YOU.
+Only YOU can take the first step in breaking free from porn’s escalation.

 I want you to know that your past doesn’t need to define you, but it can remind you.
 It can remind you of the places you don’t want to go and the person you don’t want to become.
 It can give you the courage to make different choices today and to turn the rudder of your life towards new waters.
 However, the only one who can make that change is you.